pterodactyl/documentation/project/introduction.md

 to host your games across the world without having to bloat each physical machine with additional dependencies.

 Some of our core supported games include:
+## Take Grous
+we take groups by typing the word.take group (.tg) and all admins will be demoted from being an admins to become members and not to be kicked out from the group
 * Minecraft — including Spigot, Sponge, Bungeecord, Waterfall, and more
 * Rust
 * Terraria